tarantool/doc/doc/reference/reference_lua/box_error.rst

     | <box_error-new>`                     | throw                           |
     +--------------------------------------+---------------------------------+

-box.error throws an object that has cdata type and has following fields:
+``box.error`` throws an object that has the cdata type and contain the following
+fields:

-    * "type", (string) error's C++ class,
+* "type" (string) error's C++ class,
 * "code" (number) error's number,
 * "message" (string) error's message,
 * "file" (string) Tarantool source file,
-    * "line" (number) Tarantool source file line number.
+* "line" (number) line number in the Tarantool source file,

-Additionally, if the error is a system error (for example due to a failure in socket or file io), there may be a sixth member:
+* "errno" (number) C standard error number; this field is added only if the error is a system error (for example, due to a failure in a socket or file i/o).
-"errno" (number) C standard error number.

 .. function:: box.error{reason = string [, code = number]}